By Christopher Brown of OCDCarCare

 HEAT is the X factor here that really ties the room together.

-The etching capabilities of water’s mineral, acidic, or contamination content, are considerably enhanced with the introduction of heat into the equation.
+The etching capabilities of water’s potential mineral (alkaline), acidic, or contamination content, are considerably enhanced with the introduction of heat into the equation.

 So, while there is no definitive explanation . . . there are two likely possibilities how phantom water spots occur:

 A] Water contacted a pre-existing hot vehicle panel.

 B] Stationary water sat on top, as a vehicle panel heated up.